Alison Lawrence – Co-Producer

 Mary Francis Moore – Co-Producer

 Mary Francis is an award-winning writer, actor and director.
 She is the director of the international touring production of You Fancy Yourself and its critically acclaimed sequel The Cure For Everything, and recently co-created and directed the Dora Award-winning One Thing Leads To Another for Young People's Theatre in Toronto and on tour across the country.
-Mary Francis is the Associate Artistic Director at the Confederation Centre for the Arts/The Charlottetown Festival.
-She created 2017's acclaimed The Dream Catchers for The Charlottetown Festival, and will direct On the Road with Dutch Mason, and will direct Kronberg and Atlantic Blue for the Festival in the 2019 season.
+Mary Francis is the Associate Artistic Director at the Confederation Centre for the Arts/The Charlottetown Festival, where she created 2017's acclaimed The Dream Catchers for The Charlottetown Festival, and has directed On the Road with Dutch Mason, and will direct Kronberg and Atlantic Blue for the Festival in the 2019 season.
 Most recently, she directed The Canadian Musical Theatre Project’s world premiere of Johnny Reid and Matt Murray’s My Bonnie Lass.
-She is also the curator of Harbourfront Centre's Junior - Big Thoughts for Growing Minds, 2018.
+She is also the curator of Harbourfront Centre's Junior - Big Thoughts for Growing Minds.

-Mary Francis and Alison and Annabel Fitzsimmons are the creators of the hit play, book and musical bittergirl.
+Mary Francis, Alison and Annabel Fitzsimmons are the creators of the hit play, book and musical bittergirl.
 Bittergirl - the Musical played at theatres across the country in 2016 - 2017 from Vancouver's Arts Club to a return engagement at the Charlottetown Festival's Mackenzie Theatre.